-Does your belt seem a little loose?
-Fret not!
-It is loose by design.
-This helps prevent motor vibrations from reaching your stylus and enhances speed consistency (think of the platter as a flywheel).
-It can also make installation a little tricky at first, so we have some tips for installing your belt and changing speeds.
+The Orbit's belt is relatively loose.
+This helps prevent motor vibrations from reaching your stylus and minimizes speed variation (think of the platter as a flywheel).
+Here are some tips for installing your belt and changing speeds.

-1. It is helpful to rotate the platter as you install the belt.
-This will maintain belt tension as you install.
-Also, avoid pulling the pulley inward during installation.
-Pulling will lead to excess slack when you release the belt, which may cause the belt to fall off.
+- Avoid pulling on the belt or pulley during installation.
+Pulling will lead to excess slack when you release the belt, which may cause it to fall off.

-2. If you are having trouble installing the belt on the 33 RPM (top) pulley groove, then try installing on 45 RPM and rolling the belt onto 33.
-Once you get the hang of it, you should be able to change speeds without removing the belt:
+- If you are having trouble installing the belt on the 33 RPM pulley groove, try first installing on the 45 RPM groove and then rolling the belt onto 33 RPM (similar to the speed change video above).

-3. The belt can be a bit trickier to install if you have a Cue Lever installed on your Orbit.
-If you have a cue lever and are having trouble with installation, please slide the lever off before installing the belt.
+- The belt can be a bit trickier to install if you have a Cue Lever installed on your Orbit.
+If you have a Cue Lever and are having trouble with installation, try sliding the lever off before installing the belt.